teskav/Heuristieken/README.md

 #### Upper & lower bound costs
 When deploying all four spacecrafts once, we get the following upper- and lowerbound for the costs.

-Lowerbound = 1.339430662 mld. dollar
+Lower bound = 1.339430662 mld. dollar
-Upperbound = 1.342566901 mld. dollar
+Upper bound = 1.342566901 mld. dollar

-The lowerbound is calculated by using a payload mass of 0 kg, which comes down to deploying the spacecraft without any payload.
+The lower bound is calculated by using a payload mass of 0 kg, which comes down to deploying the spacecraft without any payload.

-The upperbound is calculated by using the maximum payloas mass of the spacecraft, which comes down to deploying the spacecraft with full capacity.
+The upper bound is calculated by using the maximum payloas mass of the spacecraft, which comes down to deploying the spacecraft with full capacity.

 When deploying all six spacecrafts once, we get the following upper- and lowerbound for the costs calculated similarly.

-Lowerbound = 2.838094712 mld. dollar
+Lower bound = 2.838094712 mld. dollar
-Upperbound = 2.843961701 mld. dollar
+Upper bound = 2.843961701 mld. dollar

 #### State Space
-##### 100 parcels in 4 spacecrafts
-5^100
+##### General
+For the statespace we looked at the properties of each cargolist.
+We calculated the minimum amount of spacecrafts needed to bring all parcels and the (reasonal) maximum amount of spacecrafts needed.
+With this information we calculate the lower bound and upper bound of the state space as follows:

+Lower bound = (Minimum amount of spacecrafts)^(number of parcels in cargolist)

+##### Cargolist 1
+So the state space for cargolist 1 is:

+Lower bound = 4^100 = 1,61 * 10^60
+Upper bound = 8^100 = 2,04 * 10^90

+##### Cargolist 2
+So the state space for cargolist 2 is:

+Lower bound = 5^100 = 7,89 * 10^69
+Upper bound = 8^100 = 2,04 * 10^90

+##### Cargolist 3
+So the state space for cargolist 3 is:

+Lower bound = 46^1000 = 1,89 * 10^166
+Upper bound = 84^1000 = 2,68 * 10^192

 #### Data
 Structure: